Town Scene

 Complaining, a how to guide

 Live a great life.
 From wherever to whatever, I love taking pictures with my camera.
 It’s an obsession, a small footprint.
-It’s prints, posts, and film resting inside a trusty binder, while enjoying life and giving others room.
+It’s prints, posts, and film resting inside a trusty binder.

 Film Emulation